 Thanks to Miriam O'Callaghan for being tough but reasonably fair.
 And thanks to Prof Mike Gibney - for being....himself ! ;-)

-IMPORTANT NOTE: Many people have come back to me under the impression that Michael Gibney is a doctor - he most certainly is not - his field rather is agriculture & nutrition: http://www.ucd.ie/foodandhealth/trash/profmikegibney/ A flavor of his belief systems can be seen here - judge for yourself: http://gibneyonfood.blogspot.ie/
+IMPORTANT NOTE: Many people have come back to me under the impression that Michael Gibney is a medical doctor - interesting as he is not - his field rather is agriculture & nutrition: http://www.ucd.ie/foodandhealth/trash/profmikegibney/ A flavor of his belief systems can be seen here - judge for yourself: http://gibneyonfood.blogspot.ie/2016/05/

 Yet you'll notice at 13min he disregards the expertise of an actual medical doctor with 20 years of clinical experience and research in this field.
-Not to mention the alignment that Jeff and I have massive worldwide network of progressive doctors, endocrinologists, cardiologists, PhD's and other specialties.
+Not to mention the alignment that Dr. Gerber and I have with a massive worldwide network of progressive doctors, endocrinologists, cardiologists, PhD's and other specialties.
 And bizarrely misrepresents the WHO situation - see subtitles at end.

 Here's the short clip without making you go through the herb-cure stuff - but full link follows below this clip:

 In the interests of full disclosure (conflict of interest) - I was called out as having a book on the market.
 Very important and fair for Miriam to point that out.
 What was not called out was prof Gibney's conflicts of interest - so only fair and proper to reproduce them here: